Herbed Roast Duck is the perfect holiday meal for a small crowd, or a great dinner for two with tasty leftovers for

 Herbed Roast Duck: servings and leftovers

 Herbed Roast Duck is a perfect special-occasion dinner for a smallish group.
 If you serve the duck with plenty of side dishes, it will feed 6.
-For example, I’ve served the duck with Arugula-Shaved-Fennel Salad and Double Mushroom Barley Pilaf.
+Split the breasts or separate the thighs from the drumsticks.